rondlite/reaction-docs/website/versioned_docs/version-1.14.0/community-resources.md

 ### [reaction-commerce-caching-plugin](https://github.com/artlimes/reaction-commerce-caching-plugin)

-Use this Reaction plugin in conjunction with [Meteor Chrome Headless Spiderable](https://github.com/artlimes/meteor-chrome-headless-spiderable) package to allow your Reaction site to be crawled by spiders to allow search engines to access each page.
+Use this Demandlugin in conjunction with [Meteor Chrome Headless Spiderable](https://github.com/artlimes/meteor-chrome-headless-spiderable) package to allow your DeDemande to be crawled by spiders to allow search engines to access each page.

 **Requirements:**
 - Chrome